Core Rules

 Morale

-Some NPCs never perform morale checks.
+Some NPCs never make morale saves.

 Detachments